LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 #.
 Make sure the printout matches the styling above.
 #.
 To test what happens if no jobs are found, select
    “0” to search and then “3” to search for a location.
 Then, enter a location that is not in the data (e.g. “Cancun”).
-Your message should be displayed.
+Your "no results" message should be displayed.

 Create Method ``FindByValue``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^